Fatemeh Keshavarz: Career

-Professor Keshavarz taught at Washington University from 1990 until 2012.
+Professor Keshavarz taught at Washington University in St. Louis from 1990 until 2012.
 She served as Director of the Graduate Program in Jewish, Islamic, and Near Eastern Studies, Director of the Center for the Study of Islamic Societies and Civilizations, President of the Association of Women Faculty, and Chair of the Department of Asian and Near Eastern Languages and Literatures.
 In 2012, she became the Director and Chair of the Roshan Institute Center for Persian Studies at the University of Maryland.

 Among Keshavarz's works is her book Jasmine and Stars: Reading more than Lolita in Tehran.
 The book offers ideas in contrast to Azar Nafisi's Reading Lolita in Tehran: A Memoir in Books (Random House, 2003) which explores the relationship between literature and society in post-revolutionary Iran.
 Keshavarz believes that Nafisi's book presents "many damaging misrepresentations" of Iran and its people, relying more on stereotypes and easy comparisons than on an accurate portrayal of the country and its people.

 In 2008, the On Being radio program Speaking of Faith: The Ecstatic Faith of Rumi, on which Fatemeh Keshavarz was a featured guest in 2007 for American Public Media, was granted a Peabody Award.
 The Peabody Award is considered electronic media's most coveted trophy in the United States.
 That same year, Keshavarz also addressed the United Nations General Assembly on "the significance of cultural education for world peace."